bytecodealliance/rfcs/accepted/exception-handling.md

    * `args...` match `func`'s parameter types.
    * `ok_label` and every `exn_label` must name blocks in this function.
-   * The block parameters of `ok_label`'s block must match the concatenation of `func`'s return types followed by `ok_args...`.
+   * The block parameters of `ok_label`'s block must match `ok_args...`.
-   * The block parameters of every `exn_label` must match the concatenation of a pointer-sized integer (which is the exception payload, defined by the runtime) followed by its associated `exn_args...`.
+   * The block parameters of every `exn_label` must match its associated `exn_args...`.

   The semantics are as follows:

   * The `func` function is invoked, passing `args...` as arguments.
-  * When the invocation returns normally, control is transferred to the block named by `ok_label`, passing first the call's return values and then the `ok_args...`  values.
+  * When the invocation returns normally, control is transferred to the block named by `ok_label`, passing the `ok_args...` as block arguments.
   * When the invocation is unwound due to an exception, there are two sub-cases to consider:
-    1. If the runtime determines that the exception matches one of the tags for an entry in the `ir::ExceptionTable`, then control is transferred to the entry's associated `exn_label` block, passing the exception payload and any associated `exn_args...`.
+    1. If the runtime determines that the exception matches one of the tags for an entry in the `ir::ExceptionTable`, then control is transferred to the entry's associated `exn_label` block, passing the associated `exn_args...` as block arguments.
     2. Otherwise, unwinding continues past this function's frame and control is not transferred to either the `ok_label` or the `exn_label`.